 Continuing professional nursing education hours will be recognized in the following:

 - Nursing Certificate/Certification Courses: Equivalent hours of nursing practice will be accepted.
 In those courses, where no hours have been assigned by the provider, the course will be assessed by the SRNA to ascertain number of approved hours.

 - Nursing Workshops/Conferences: Equivalent hours of nursing practice will be accepted

 - Part-time or full-time study: Part-time or full-time study outside of SRNA RN, RN(AAP) and NP-approved programs or courses towards advanced nursing education will be assessed on a course-by-course basis.
-Member must maintain a practicing membership with the SRNA.

 - Full-time study towards a nursing degree, Masters/PhD, which builds on RN/NP competencies, is recognized as equivalent to full-time nursing hours practiced.

 - Part-time study towards a nursing degree, Masters/PhD is recognized as follows: 60 hours per credit unit.
 For example, three credit class – 3 X 60 = 180 hours